GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/CompositionalMultiphaseFlow.rst

 Primary Variables
 ------------------

-The variable formulation implemented in GEOSX is a global variable formulation based on :math:`n_c+1` primary variables, namely, one pressure, :math:`p`, and :math:`n_c` component densities, :math:`\rho_c`.
+The variable formulation implemented in GEOS is a global variable formulation based on :math:`n_c+1` primary variables, namely, one pressure, :math:`p`, and :math:`n_c` component densities, :math:`\rho_c`.
 By default, we use molar component densities.